 - From the ancient yogic perspective, what is the best way to practice self-study?

-We will explore these and many more questions through lecture, discussion, and specific practices in this Year Long Meditation Retreat.
-Join Luke for a three-day program that will take a unique, comprehensive look at the first two limbs of Raja yoga—yamas and niyamas, the “10 commitments” of yoga.
+We will explore these and many more questions through lecture, discussion, and specific practices in this Year Long Meditation webinar.
+Join Luke for this engaging program that will take a unique, comprehensive look at the first two limbs of Raja yoga—yamas and niyamas, the “10 commitments” of yoga.

 Explore a rich and thorough framework for approaching the five high-minded ideals for interacting with the world (yamas) and the five methods for cultivating a dynamic personality (niyamas).
 Learn the philosophical backdrop for these foundational yogic principles.